george-studenko/100_Days_of_ML_Code/README.md

 [32.81TB of research data](http://academictorrents.com/)
 [Amazon Machine Learning paths](https://aws.amazon.com/training/learning-paths/machine-learning/)

+## Day 153: May 21 2019

+**Today's Progress**: Learning about hierarchical clustering for data visualization with linkage() and dendrogram to plot mergings

+**Thoughts:** A bit hard to understand the mergings plot at first, but it is interensting how items in the same group do have things in common

 ## Day 152: May 20 2019

 **Today's Progress**: Creating pipelines with make_pipeline so include Scalers or Normalizers to the pipeline before training the kmeans model in order to improve results by scaling or normalizing values